-Canada is filled with endless pristine blue colored lakes, but one lake that has lately raised the interest of many people visiting Banff National Park area is Lake O’Hara.
+Canada is filled with endless pristine blue-colored lakes, but one lake that has lately raised the interest of many people visiting Yoho National Park is Lake O’Hara.

-A cliff side overlook of Lake O’Hara from Opabin Prospect viewpoint has become a staple photo of many photographers and social media influencers, especially on Instagram.
+A cliffside overlook of Lake O’Hara from Opabin Prospect viewpoint has become a staple photo of many photographers, especially on social media.

-But finding this viewpoint and information to Lake O’Hara can still be quite difficult due to its remoteness.
+But finding this viewpoint and information to hike Lake O’Hara can still be quite difficult due to its remote location.

-If you are planning a trip to Yoho National Park in Canada and are looking for information on where the Opabin Prospect viewpoint is located, how to get to Lake O’Hara, or how difficult the hike is, I am here to make your life a little bit easier.
+If you are planning a trip to Banff or Yoho National Parks in Canada and are looking for information on where the Opabin Prospect viewpoint is located, how to get to Lake O’Hara, or how difficult the hike is, I am here to make your life a little bit easier.

 Compared to some of Canada’s crown jewels like Moraine Lake and Lake Louise, Lake O’Hara is still very much “off the grid” but it is becoming increasingly more popular.
 Lake O’Hara’s hard-to-get-to location is just one of the reasons why it’s not as highly visited as its sister lakes Moraine and Louise.